anolilab/resume/README.md

 -   `pnpm run build` - Builds the résumé into a `html` file
 -   `pnpm run build:pdf` - Builds the résumé into a `pdf` file
 -   `pnpm run download:resume` - Download your gist resume.json (and resume.private.jons)
+-   `pnpm run serve` - Locally preview the production build

 ## Creating your résumé.json

-This project comes with `resume-sample.json`, which is a sample json resume you can build from.
+This project comes with `resume-sample.json`, which is a sample json résumé you can build from.
 If you don’t create a `resume.json` file, it will automatically be created against the `resume-sample.json` file.

-It’s highly **recommended** to create your own `resume.json` for your own resume.
+It’s highly **recommended** to create your own `resume.json` for your own résumé.
 If you create a `resume.json`, this will automatically be used by the app instead.
 The `resume.private.json` file is automatically ignored from GIT to ensure you cannot check it in (since you’ll have personal information on there).
 If you do decide that you want to check it in, you can comment the following line in `.gitignore` like so:

 ```
 # Keep your personal resume.json private